oluwaseunadenuga/Risk-Management-in-Financial-Institutions/README.md

 ![Gap Analysis](https://img.shields.io/badge/Soft%20Skill-Regulatory%20Gap%20Analysis-2ea44f?style=flat-square)

 ---

-> [!NOTE]
+## NOTE

-> **Portfolio Project** — All organisation names and data used in this repository are fictional and created for demonstration purposes only.
+**Portfolio Project** — All organisation names and data used in this repository are fictional and created for demonstration purposes only.

 ## 📬 Contact